-To qualify for a medical card your weekly income must be below a certain figure for your family size.
-Cash income, savings, investments and property (except for your own home) are taken into account in the means test - see below.
+To qualify for a medical card, your weekly income must be below a certain figure for your family size.
+Cash income, savings, investments and property (except for your own home) are taken into account in the means test.

-GP Visit Cards: Unless you have a medical card, visits to GPs (family doctors) are not free.
-If you do not qualify for a medical card on income grounds, you may qualify for a GP Visit Card.
-It is means tested, but the income limits are 50% higher than for the medical card.
+GP visit cards: If you do not qualify for a medical card on income grounds, you may qualify for a GP visit card.

 If you have a medical card, you are entitled to: